bekalue/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 7-leet.c is a function that encodes a string into 1337.

-File 8-rot13.c is a function that encodes a string using rot13.
+File 100-rot13.c is a function that encodes a string using rot13.

+File 101-print_number.c is a function that prints an integer.

+File 102-magic.c is a program that prints a[2] = 98, followed by a new line.

+File 103-infinite_add.c a function that adds two numbers.

+File 104-print_buffer.c is a function that prints a buffer.

 File _putchar.c is a function that replaces the standard library function putchar().